microsoft/PowerPlatformConnectors/independent-publisher-connectors/SureXeroLite/README.md

 1. Sign up for a Xero account https://www.xero.com/signup/api/.
 2. Enable your company.
 3. Create an OAuth 2.0 application https://developer.xero.com/app/manage.
-4. Copy Client id and Client secret.

-## Supported Actions
+## Supported Operations

-As part of this sample following actions are supported:
+### Xero sign in

-- `Xero sign in` : Log in to your Xero account to get started.
+Log in to your Xero account to get started.

+### List contacts
-- `List contacts` : This action allows you to list the contacts from Xero that match the selected options.
+This action allows you to list the contacts from Xero that match the selected options.

+### List invoices
-- `List invoices` : This action allows you to list the invoices from Xero that match the selected options.
+This action allows you to list the invoices from Xero that match the selected options.

+### Add a new contact
-- `Add a new contact` : This action allows you to add a new contact in Xero.
+This action allows you to add a new contact in Xero.

+### Add a new invoice
-- `Add a new invoice` : This action allows you to add a new invoice in Xero.
+This action allows you to add a new invoice in Xero.

+## Obtaining Credentials

+1. Log in to OAuth 2.0 application https://developer.xero.com/app/manage
+2. Copy Client id and Client secret.

 ## Known Issues and Limitations